Tuition and Fees

 the same fees charged for college credit courses.

-college credit or college preparatory course more than twice,
+college preparatory course more than twice, shall pay course

-shall pay course fees at the non-Florida residents tuition rates.
+fees at the non-Florida residents tuition rates.
+Attempts made

-option of enrolling in adult education courses or using a private
+in adult education courses or using a private vendor for remedial

 Science laboratory fee per course